 - Alcoholic beverages may never be sold without the proper license from the city or county and the state.
-In addition, alcoholic beverages may never be given to the public or raffled off.
-A special temporary liquor and wine auction license may be obtained from both the city and state in order to offer liquor or wine as auction items. - Parishes, schools or organizations with a permanent license (renewed annually) are restricted to selling the type of alcoholic beverage on the license. - Parishes, schools or organizations with a permanent license (renewed annually) that allow renters or private parties to serve alcoholic beverages must purchase them from the licensed parish, school or organization at no less than the cost of the beverages.
+In addition, alcoholic beverages may never be given to the public or raffled off with a regular liquor license.
+A special temporary liquor and wine auction license may be obtained from both the city and state in order to offer liquor, wine, or other alcoholic beverages as stated on the license, as items to be sold, auctioned, or raffled at a charity or nonprofit event.
+A special temporary alcoholic beverage auction license also allows the licensee to obtain alcoholic beverages from distillers, rectifiers, wineries, brewers, microbrewers, wholesalers, distributors, retailers, or any other person, by gift or donation, for the purpose of charity or nonprofit events. - Parishes, schools or organizations with a permanent license (renewed annually) are restricted to selling the type of alcoholic beverage on the license. - Parishes, schools or organizations with a permanent license (renewed annually) that allow renters or private parties to serve alcoholic beverages must purchase them from the licensed parish, school or organization at no less than the cost of the beverages.
 Renters or private parties are not allowed to bring alcoholic beverages onto the premises of parishes, schools or organizations that hold a permanent license. - A parish, school or organization without a permanent license is not restricted in allowing parish, school, organizations, renters or private parties to have someone who has attended the Alcohol Awareness Training Session (provided by the Archdiocese of Louisville in conjunction with The Alcohol Beverage Control Commission) serve alcoholic beverages. - Parishes, schools or organizations without a permanent license may not sell alcoholic beverages.
 However, they may obtain a temporary license for a single event.
 A temporary license must be obtained for each event, i.e. each fish fry during Lent.
 A license must be obtained for each date. - All ABC licensees must purchase their alcohol only from a Kentucky Beer Distributor or Kentucky Liquor Wholesaler. - Alcoholic beverages may not be delivered or picked up before or after dates on temporary license.
-Make sure you add the appropriate days to the license to accommodate delivery and pickup - Licensees must pay at least cost for any products received from the wholesalers, distributors, brewers, distillers, or suppliers.
+Make sure you add the appropriate days to the license to accommodate delivery and pickup. - Licensees must pay at least cost for any products received from the wholesalers, distributors, brewers, distillers, or suppliers.
 (Examples of these products include cups, napkins, liquor, umbrellas, hats, etc.) Licensees may not accept anything of value from an alcohol distributor or wholesaler.